centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 winrm create winrm/config/Listener?Address=*+Transport=HTTPS "@{Hostname=".$FQDN.".;CertificateThumbprint=".$Thumbprint."}"
 ```

-* Copy this script in the following location to be able to massively deploy this script
+* Copy this script in the following location to be able to massively deploy it

 ``` bash
 \\<DOMAIN_NAME>\SYSVOL\<DOMAIN_NAME>\scripts